jzarnett/ta-calculations/README.md

 file, but that would have been less concise and harder to validate because this skips all the parsing and interpreting needed.)

+## Future Ideas
+In no particular order:

+* Held-with course support, which is actually two separate cases.
+There are some undergrad courses that go under different course codes but should be treated as one, such as the Software Testing course.
+Then there are courses that have both an undergraduate and graduate section and should get TA support for the combined enrollment -- but instead of just adding the two together as we might for two undergrad courses, calculate the numbers for UG and G separately and combine them.

 ## Version History

+### 0.9.0
+This adds the `SpecialCases` functionality, allowing specific rules for courses that have unusual allocation needs.
+The two immediate examples I can think of are the cleanroom courses that require a minimum number of TAs because of the logistics of the course and the capstone courses which aren't normally assigned any TA allocation.

 ### 0.8.0
 Hello World -- this is my first attempt at this.
 The actual numbers